nhan-edgeworks/platformos-blog/README.md

 # Blog Setup Instructions

-After installation go to http://YOUR_INSTANCE_URL/log-in and log in with email admin@example.com and password admin1234, you will be redirected to dashboard where you can set up your blog.
+After installation go to http://YOUR_INSTANCE_URL/log-in and log in with email admin@example.com and password admin1234.
+You can now access the dashboard located under url http://YOUR_INSTANCE_URL/dashboard, and set up your blog.